Religious Education policy document can be found on the School Policies page

 There are no presumptions made as to the religious backgrounds and beliefs and values of the children and the staff.
 We value the religious background of all members of the school community and hope that this will encourage individuals to share their own experiences with others freely.
 All religions and their communities are treated with respect and sensitivity and we value the links, which are and can be made between home, school and a faith community.
 We acknowledge that each religion studied can contribute to the education of all our pupils.
 We promote teaching in Religious Education that stresses open enquiry and first-hand experiences wherever possible for both pupils and staff.
 The syllabus is implemented in school by means of a highly sensory approach, where children may look at and handle religious artefacts, hear religious music or taste food from a religious tradition.
 We hope our work in RE builds on pupils’ cultural understanding of themselves and our local community.

 At St Michael in the Hamlet Primary School we recognise the benefit of learning outside the classroom.
 We value the opportunity of bringing learning to life by visiting places of worship.
 Such visits give pupils first hand experiences of the faith they are studying and helps to place pupils’ knowledge in context.
-We also welcome parents and members of the local community to come in and talk about and share their faith with our pupils.
-We hold events to celebrate different religious festivals throughout the academic year such as Christingle, Divali, Chinese New year and Eid.

 In EYFS, Religious Education is delivered primarily through the ‘Understanding the World’ strand of the curriculum.
 Children grow in awe of the world in which they live, developing an appreciation and curiosity.
 Children are encouraged to develop positive views of themselves and others, and to learn how to form respectful relationships.
 Teacher-led and pupil-led activities encourage them to develop moral and cultural awareness, which they will then build upon in KS1 and KS2.